 8.21 Moving Parts

-All the moving parts that can create a hazard of crushing, shearing or cutting shall be designed, constructed, positioned or provided with guards or protective devices that minimise the risk.
+All the moving parts that can create a hazard of crushing, shearing or cutting shall be designed, constructed, positioned or provided with guards or protective devices that minimize the risk.
 Guards shall comply with IS/ISO 3457.
 Fixed guards that are to be removed as a part of routine maintenance, described in the operator’s manual, shall be fixed by systems that can be opened or removed only with tools.
 Fixed guards that are removable for routine maintenance shall have a means of fastening that shall remain attached to the guards or to the machinery when the guards are removed.

 8.22 Covers and Shields